Causes of Neuropathy

-There may well be more than 100 causes of peripheral neuropathy.
+There are more than 150 causes of peripheral neuropathy, with an estimated 10% of the population having symptoms of this disease.
 Diabetes is the most common cause, yet even that accounts for only about one-third of all cases.
 In about 30 percent of cases, no specific cause can be identified--this is called idiopathic neuropathy.
 Here are some of the various causes.

 Diabetes is the single leading cause of neuropathy, accounting for about one third of all cases, and is known as diabetic neuropathy.
 It is estimated that as many as two thirds of those with diabetes will eventually have nerve damage.
 This is a key factor in the number of amputations due to diabetes (as the patient loses the ability to be aware of damage to the limbs).
 Given the millions that may have diabetic neuropathy, it is unfortunate that so few know about it.